neelsmith/nomisma/README.md

 Current models implemented in Scala are based on content of the *Inventory of Greek Coin Hoards* (*IGCH*).

 The `quarry` directory has some kludgey scripts to work with data from the *Online Coins of the Roman Empire* (*OCRE*).

-Before a 1.0 release, the *OCRE* material shouldl be integrated with classes based on *IGCH* to implement a consistent set of objects for issues, mints and hoards.
+Before a 1.0 release, the *OCRE* material should be integrated with classes based on *IGCH* to implement a consistent set of objects for issues, mints and hoards.

 ## License